 This introduction can be helpful to the moderator as well.
 The moderator can better understand the panelists, making the discussion more manageable since there are expectations already.

-If a topic expert is your moderator, make sure to collaborate the questions with him.
-Open-ended questions are effective because panelists can elaborate on the details, offer opinions, and express their thoughts.
+Ensure that your moderator works closely with the topic expert on the questions.
+Open-ended questions are more effective because panelists can elaborate on the details, offer opinions, and express their thoughts.

 Also, there should be a specific element in line with the panelist’s background, enabling them to answer from experience and with excitement.
 Add balance to all questions where everyone can freely participate and add value to the discussion.